 The Company has agreements with London Life and its subsidiaries to retrocede certain life and health business.
-In 2017, for the Consolidated Statements of Earnings, these transactions resulted in a decrease in premium income of \$10,672 (\$9,045 in 2016) and total paid or credited to policyholders of \$10,620 (\$8,992 in 2016).
+In 2018, for the Consolidated Statements of Earnings, these transactions resulted in a decrease in total net premiums of \$12,353 (\$10,672 in 2017) and total paid or credited to policyholders of \$12,243 (\$10,620 in 2017).
+Agreements which began in 2018 resulted in a total decrease in total net premiums of \$1,750 and total paid or credited to policyholders of \$1,671.
 The transactions were at market terms and conditions.

 Effective April 1, 2007, The Canada Life Insurance Company of Canada (CLICC) and Great-West Life entered into an Indemnity Reinsurance Agreement pursuant to which CLICC assumed liabilities by coinsurance including certain blocks of non-participating group life and health insurance policies, non-participating individual life reinsurance, non-participating group payout annuities and non-participating individual payout annuities.
-In 2017, for the Consolidated Statements of Earnings, this transaction resulted in an increase of premium income of \$527 (\$566 in 2016) and total paid or credited to policyholders of \$554 (\$744 in 2016).
+In 2018, for the Consolidated Statements of Earnings, this transaction resulted in an increase in total net premiums of \$523 (\$527 in 2017) and total paid or credited to policyholders of \$440 (\$554 in 2017).
 The transaction was at market terms and conditions.

 During 2005, Great-West Life & Annuity Insurance Company of South Carolina (GWSC), an affiliated company, assumed on a coinsurance basis with funds withheld, certain of Canada Life's U.S. term life reinsurance business.
 During 2007, an additional amount of U.S. term life reinsurance business was retroceded by Canada Life to GWSC.
-In 2017, for the Consolidated Statements of Earnings, these transactions resulted in a reduction in premium income of \$105 (\$112 in 2016) and total paid or credited to policyholders of \$122 (\$53 in 2016).
+In 2018, for the Consolidated Statements of Earnings, these transactions resulted in a reduction in total net premiums of \$102 (\$105 in 2017) and total paid or credited to policyholders of \$126 (\$122 in 2017).
 The transactions were at market terms and conditions.

 The Company has an agreement with London Life to cede risks for certain policies.
-In 2017, for the Consolidated Statements of Earnings these transactions resulted in an increase in operating expenses of \$89 (\$74 in 2016).
+In 2018, for the Consolidated Statements of Earnings these transactions resulted in an increase in operating expenses of \$102 (\$89 in 2017).